-- 17. The responsibility of ATS participants are as follows: - (a) You must have good compliance record on any business dealing with the RMC.
+- 17. The responsibility of ATS participants are as follows: - (a) He must have good compliance record on any business dealing with the RMC.
 Good compliance must be maintained at all time.
-If you flout any law administered by the RMC you risk being disqualified from the ATS.
-Any breach of conditions or any law administered by the RMC amounts to an offence which are punishable under the respective laws; - (b) You must maintain a good accounting system; - (c) You must not be making exempt supplies unless the exempt supplies are incidental to your main business or within the de minimis rule - (d) If your goods are cleared by authorized agent(s), all import and export forms must still be signed by you; - (e) You cannot use your ATS status to import goods on behalf of other importers. - (f) You are responsible and accountable for GST suspended on the goods imported by you, including those cleared for you by your forwarding agent(s); - (g) You must issue authorized letter to forwarding agent(s) appointed by you and keep a record of them; and - (h) You should immediately notify the RMC on any change in particulars submitted to RMC under the ATS.
+If he contravenes any law administered by the RMC, he is at risk of being disqualified from the ATS.
+Any breach of conditions or any law administered by the RMC amounts to an offence which are punishable under the respective laws; - (b) He shall maintain a good accounting system; - (c) He shall not be making exempt supplies unless the exempt supplies are incidental to his main business or within the de minimis rule; - (d) If his goods are cleared by authorised agent(s), all import and export forms must still be signed by you; - (e) He cannot use your ATS status to import goods on behalf of other importers. - (f) He is responsible and accountable for GST payment suspended on the goods imported by him, including those cleared for him by his forwarding agent(s); - (g) He must issue an authorisation letter to forwarding agent(s) appointed by him and keep a record of them; and - (h) He should immediately notify the RMC on any change in particulars submitted to RMC under the ATS.